supsi-dacd-isaac/pvxte-web/README.md

 # PVxTE web tool

-The PVxTE web tool allows public transportation companies to assess the feasibility of transitioning toward electric buses.
+The PVxTE web tool has been developed as part of the Swiss project PVTutt'Elettrico.
+It allows public transportation companies to assess the feasibility of transitioning toward electric buses.
 With growing concerns over the climate impacts of the transportation sector and fossil fuel prices, many public transportation companies wish to evaluate the potential to gradually transition away from fossil fuel-driven buses to an electric bus fleet.
 Especially in Europe, buses are just one part of the highly interconnected and integrated public transportation system.